lana-k/sqliteviz/How-to-get-result-set-suitable-for-graph-visualisation.md

 # How to get result set suitable for graph visualisation

-There are some requirements for result sets if you want to build a graph.
+There are some [requirements][1] for result sets if you want to build a graph.
 Here is an example of building a query that returns a result set appropriate for graph visualisation.

 Let's say, you have 2 tables: